 - Network with people in the acting industry early on in your career.
 Building a professional network will help you learn about various audition opportunities as well as find mentors that have more acting experience than you.

-- Join associations that provide a pool of resources and representative that are ready to support you:
+- Join associations that provide a pool of resources and representatives that are ready to support you:

-- While acting classes and workshops are essential for mastering the craft, it is important for actors to maintain their skills by staying on top of voice exercises, script analysis, and monologue practice.
+- While acting classes and workshops are essential for mastering the craft, it is important to maintain your skills by staying on top of voice exercises, script analysis, and monologue practice.

-- The acting industry comes with a lot of rejection, so it is important for actors to remain confident in their abilities as they handle criticism about their performances.
+- The acting industry comes with a lot of rejection, so it is important to remain confident in your abilities as you handle criticism about your performances.

-- It is important for actors to learn how to market themselves.
+- It is important to learn how to market youself.
 Gaining a social media presence on popular platforms allows actors to highlight their acting skills and performances.